The Challenge of 2012 for Rescue

 We all have limits on our time and resources and each of us does whatever we can whenever we can and that at times it can be all consuming, overwhelming and it impacts on family and home life.
 This has been a problem particularly for those in co-ordinator roles.

 Volunteers are increasingly put under pressure by people outside the rescue who make demands without any thoughts for the volunteers.
-The public don't always appreciate that volunteers are giving up their free time to help them.
+The public doesn't always appreciate that volunteers are giving up their free time to help them.

-Hopefully we can all ride through these difficult times and with our plans for 2012 and beyond, we will grow even bigger and stronger.
+Hopefully, we can all ride through these difficult times and with our plans for 2012 and beyond, we will grow even bigger and stronger.

 Many have tried to emulate GSDR but failed.
 We have a fantastic track record and an excellent reputation.
 I know we don't get it right 100% of the time but we will keep improving and building on what we have already achieved.